sumup-oss/circuit-ui/MIGRATION.md

 The Body component's `variant` prop has been split into individual `color`, `weight` and `decoration` props.
 Use the `color` prop instead of the `alert`, `confirm` and `subtle` variants, use the `weight` prop instead of the `highlight` variant, and use custom CSS to replicate the `quote` variant (🤖 `no-renamed-props`).
 The new `decoration` prop makes it easier to apply `italic` and `strikethrough` styles.

-The sizes of the Display (formerly Title), Headline, and Body components have been consolidated and renamed to enforce greater visual hierarchy (🤖 `no-renamed-props`):
+The sizes of the Display (formerly Title), Headline, and Body components have been consolidated and renamed to enforce greater visual hierarchy.
+Here's how the old size names map to the new ones (🤖 `no-renamed-props`):

 **Display**